firezone/firezone/docs/docs/user-guides/client-instructions.md

 ## Enable Multi-Factor Authentication

-To enable MFA visit the **My Account** link in the Firezone portal.
+To enable MFA navigate to `/user_account/register_mfa` in the Firezone portal.
 After generating the QR code, scan using your authenticator app and input the 6 digit code.